IPv18/NOCD/README.md

 <!-- License -->
 ## :page_with_curl: License

-Distributed under the no License.
-See LICENSE.txt for more information.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.